 - 2! piquillo peppers, drained (these are hard to find.
 Don’t bother asking the high school junior who’s working at the grocery store… you’ll need to ask a manager.
 If your store has a cheese shop or an olive bar, ask the person who tends that area first.)

-- 2. In a sauce pan, boil 2 quarts of water and a pinch of salt.
+- 2. In a saucepan, boil 2 quarts of water and a pinch of salt.
 Once boiling, add shrimp and poach for 2 minutes, or until just pink.
-Drain shrimp immediately and place under cool water to stop cooking.
+Drain shrimp immediately and place them under cool water to stop cooking.
 Halve shrimp lengthwise and set aside.

 This week’s meal plan

 It’s never, ever easy to come back from vacation.
 Earlier this summer, it was a 3-week vacation to Charlotte, NC, and the Outer Banks of North Carolina.
 Today, we return from Belgrade Lakes, Maine.
 But.
 The summer is not over.
 We are not switching into fall just yet.
 And I promise myself I will continue to relax and help my children to relax.